 Jon,

-I like 2-Layer kits in half gallon containers for drift boats.
+I like a 2-Layer kit in half gallons for drift boats.
 It allows for a thicker application of both the Primer and Topcoat, and gets you enough coating to go up over the chines, which is a good thing.

 -Scott